gabrielmarcano/fend-capstone/README.md

-# Evaluate a News Article with Natural Language Processing Project
+# The Travel App Project

 ## Table of Contents